Eddie Mooney: Early career

 Flame, who toured with the chart acts of the time, but released no recordings.
-In 1975 Mooney moved to Manchester where he formed the progressive rock band Accidents with keyboardist Paul McKavanagh and drummer Alan Arenstein.
+In 1975, Mooney moved to Manchester where he formed the progressive rock band Accidents with keyboardist Paul McKavanagh and drummer Alan Arenstein.
 Popular on the student circuit, the band survived the onset of punk, releasing their only EP "Execution" on their own Eye label.
-By 1978 Mooney had gone solo and, with backing group the Grave, featuring guitarist Mike Rowbottom and drummer Chris Fisher, he was signed to independent Manchester label TJM Records, which also released singles by Mick Hucknall, later of Simply Red, and Slaughter & The Dogs.
-In 1978 the label released the bizarre "I Bought Three Eggs" single, frequently played by BBC Radio 1 DJ John Peel.
-Although it did not chart, the track attained cult status being re-released on the White Dopes on Punk CD in 2005 and again on vinyl on the German Still Unbeatable label in 2009.
-During the 80s, Mooney was lead vocalist and bassist with Parq Avenue, who toured with chart acts and released their only single "Raffy and Sean/No Control" on the independent label Q Records, which reached the lower end of the UK Top 100 in 1983.
-During this period Mooney recruited drummer Tony Mansfield (brother of singer Elkie Brooks), who was a former original member of 60s hit band The Dakotas, which had also backed singer Billy J. Kramer.
+By 1978, Mooney had gone solo and, with backing group the Grave, featuring guitarist Mike Rowbottom and drummer Chris Fisher, he was signed to independent Manchester label TJM Records, which also released singles by Mick Hucknall, later of Simply Red, and Slaughter & The Dogs.
+In 1978, the label released the bizarre "I Bought Three Eggs" single, frequently played by BBC Radio 1 DJ John Peel.
+Although it did not chart, the track attained cult status being re-released on the White Dopes on Punk CD in 2005, and again on vinyl on the German Still Unbeatable label in 2009.
+During the 80s, Mooney was lead vocalist and bassist with Park Avenue, who toured with chart acts and released their only single "Raffy and Sean/No Control" on the independent label Q Records, which reached the lower end of the UK Top 100 in 1983.
+During this period Mooney recruited drummer Tony Mansfield (brother of singer Elkie Brooks), who was a former original member of the 60s hit band The Dakotas, which also backed singer Billy J. Kramer.
 This led to reformation of The Dakotas with original guitarist Mike Maxfield.